 The Organization is a supporting organization of the Community Foundation and all the Organization personnel are employees of the Community Foundation.
 Additionally, the Organization receives donations from the Community Foundation and makes grants to it as an affiliate that conducts the Raising A Reader programs in San Mateo County.
-In 2019 and 2018, the Organization received \$104,690 and \$109,400, respectively, in donations from the Community Foundation.
-The Organization awarded grants to the Community Foundation in the amount of \$19,828 in product grants in 2019.
-The Organization awarded grants to the Community Foundation in the amount of \$792 in cash grants in 2018.
-At December 31, 2019, a payable in the amount of \$192,395 was due to the Community Foundation to reimburse for payroll related and other expenses directly related to the work of the Organization.
-At December 31, 2018, the payable amount due to the Community Foundation was \$330,708.
+In 2020 and 2019, the Organization received \$169,500 and \$104,690, respectively, in donations from the Community Foundation.
+The Organization awarded grants to the Community Foundation in the amounts of \$0 and \$19,828 in product grants in 2020 and 2019, respectively.
+At December 31, 2020, a payable in the amount of \$92,695 was due to the Community Foundation to reimburse for payroll related and other expenses directly related to the work of the Organization.
+At December 31, 2019, the payable amount due to the Community Foundation was \$192,395.

 A director on the Board of the Organization is a key member of the Masonic Grand Lodge of California, an organization that has been a major partner with the Organization since 2011.
-In 2017, the Masonic Grand Lodge of California donated \$1,027,030 to the Organization to be expended over four years through 2021.
-This donation will enable the Organization's program to reach approximately 2,000 children over next two years, in addition to the 16,000 children already reached in California schools through 2019.
+Since the inception of this instrumental partnership, the Raising A Reader classic program has been implemented in over 700 classrooms throughout California.
+In 2020, the Masonic Grand Lodge of California donated \$284,000 to the Organization to support immediate summer programming during the pandemic.
+This donation provided summer learning kits to over 7,000 children across California.
+Additionally, the Masonic Grand Lodge of California pledged another \$500,000 to support the Organization's work in California over the next two years.

-The Organization's Board of Directors pledged \$145,600 in 2019 to the Organization over four years through 2022 to support the Organization's work.
+The Organization's Board of Directors (current and former members) committed \$322,697 in 2020 to the Organization to support the Organization's work.

 The Organization entered into an agreement with the Community Foundation for a revolving line of credit in amount of \$500,000 on April 30, 2019.
 The interest rate applicable to each draw amount shall be fixed on the applicable draw date.
 The per annum interest rate on each interest rate date shall be the United States Prime Rate as listed in the Easter print edition of the Wall Street Journal on the draw date.
 All interest shall be computed on the basis of actual days elapsed over an assumed year of 360 days consisting of twelve 30-day months and for the actual number of days elapsed in any partial month.
 There is no compounding of the accrued interest.
-The Organization had no outstanding balance on the line of credit as of December 31, 2019.
+The Organization had no outstanding balance on the line of credit as of December 31, 2020 and 2019.